Skip to content

 Every render requires a viewport size and User-Agent string.
 Most websites use responsive layouts and serve the same content for mobile and desktop visitors.

-Use dimensions to configure rendering based on the incoming request User-Agent.
-Each dimension specifies viewport size (width and height), User-Agent string sent to Chrome during rendering, and patterns to match incoming request User-Agents.
-When a bot accesses EG, the system matches its User-Agent against dimension patterns to determine which viewport to use.
+Use dimensions to configure how Edge Gateway handles incoming requests based on User-Agent.
+Each dimension defines an action (render, bypass, or block) and patterns to match incoming User-Agents.
+Render dimensions also specify viewport size and the User-Agent string sent to Chrome during rendering.
+When a bot accesses EG, the system matches its User-Agent against dimension patterns to determine which dimension applies.

 Dimension components